firebase/extensions/firestore-sharded-counter/README.md

   // these documents directly.
   allow read;

-  // Clients need to be able to read and write to their shards. match /_counter_shards_/{shardId} {
+  // Clients need to read and write to their shards in _counter_shards_ subcollection. match /_counter_shards_/{shardId} {
     // Allow shard lookups for latency compensation. allow get;

-    // Querying on these should be disabled. allow list: if false;

     // Allow to increment only 'visits' field and only by 1. allow create: if request.resource.data.keys().size() == 1 &&
       request.resource.data.visists == 1;
     allow update: if request.resource.data.keys().size() == 1 &&
       request.resource.data.visits == resource.data.visits + 1;

+    // Disable queries.
+    allow list: if false;

     // Disable deletes.
     allow delete: if false;